bseltz-cohesity/scripts/python/unprotectPhysicalServer/README.md

 * -d, --domain: (optional) domain of username, defaults to local
 * -k, --useApiKey: (optional) use API key for authentication
 * -pwd, --password: (optional) password of API key
-* -s, --servername: (optional) name of server to add to the job (use multiple times for multiple)
+* -n, --servername: (optional) name of server to add to the job (use multiple times for multiple)
 * -l, --serverlist: (optional) list of server names in a text file (one per line)